-In 2014, worldwide commemorations marking the centenary of the First World War will start, continuing until 2018.
-For Australians, the 'Anzac Centenary' will be one of the most significant commemorations to take place in the lives of current generations.
+Worldwide commemorations marking the centenary of the First World War started in 2014 and are continuing until 2018.
+For Australians, the 'Anzac Centenary' is one of the most significant commemorations to take place in the lives of current generations.

 The Anzac Centenary Advisory Board determined that the Anzac Centenary should focus on two themes: